 The Chanticleer – a proud and fierce rooster – is the unique moniker/mascot for Coastal Carolina University’s mascot and athletics teams.
 The Chanticleer is derived from the crafty, quick-thinking rooster in Geoffrey Chaucer's "Canterbury Tales," specifically, "The Nun's Priest Tale."
-Learn more about CCU's Chanticleer »

 CCU students created the Chants Up symbol to cheer on Chanticleer sports teams.
-While it may resemble the OK hand signal, the Chants Up symbol is actually a visual representation of the Chanticleer.
-The Chants Up is formed with the pointer finger and thumb pinched tightly together to represent the Chanticleer beak with pointer and thumb rounded, and the other three fingers spanned out to represent the feather comb at the top of the Chanticleer’s head.
+While it may resemble other hand signals, the “Chants Up” symbol is significantly different and is actually a visual representation of the Chanticleer.
+The “Chants Up” symbol is formed with the pointer finger and thumb pinched tightly together to represent the Chanticleer beak with pointer and thumb rounded, and the other three fingers fanned out to represent the feather comb at the top of the Chanticleer’s head.

-Today, “Chants Up” has become a beloved CCU tradition and is often displayed at Chanticleer sports events, at the end of the alma mater during commencement ceremonies, and on campus as a representation of Teal Nation and Chanticleer enthusiasm.
+Today, “Chants Up” has become a beloved CCU tradition and is often displayed at Chanticleer sports events, at the end of the alma mater during commencement ceremonies, and as a representation of Teal Nation and Chanticleer enthusiasm.